rouge1/voice-journey/README.md

 1. **TorchCodec Warning**: This is usually harmless and doesn't affect diarization functionality.

+2. **TensorFloat-32 (TF32) Warning**: This has been suppressed in the code for better performance.
+TF32 provides faster computation with minimal precision loss.

-2. **CUDA Not Available**: Ensure your GPU drivers are up to date and CUDA is properly installed.
+3. **CUDA Not Available**: Ensure your GPU drivers are up to date and CUDA is properly installed.

 3. **Hugging Face Access Denied**: Make sure you have requested access to all required models and your token is valid.